OpenEnergyPlatform/oedatamodel/README.md

 ## Description and examples

 The following examples are intended to provide a simple example table as well as a detailed descriptoion on each field/column.
 For completeness we also link to the datapacke examples which are already provided as file.

+**Since we offer two data model variants with almost identical field names, we provide a description that applies to both variants.**

 Origin data model: [OEDataModel-concrete](https://github.com/OpenEnergyPlatform/oedatamodel/blob/develop/oedatamodel/latest/v100/OEDataModel-concrete.pdf)